michaelcueno/IpComs/README.md

 # Bugs

-The nBuffers arg (arg1) to the master program needs to be a prime number.
+- The nBuffers arg (arg1) to the master program needs to be a prime number.
 This is not checked and the program will not work correctly if it is not prime.

+- The program halts when nWorkers is greater than or equal to 11 and semaphores are not used.
+I believe this is because the message queue is reaching it's maximum.
+When semaphors are used, there are less messages sent (no race conditions) and thus it succeeds.
+I could have gotten around this by setting up a wait and signal mechanism between the master and the worker process where the worker would signal upon each message send so that the master could read the messages out of the queue instead of waiting for all messages to be sent to read.
+Unfortunately, I realized this bug to late.

 ### copyright @ 2013 Michael Cueno | mcueno2@uic.edu